Preparing for a Major Shift in Export Control Policy

 Export Control Compliance Challenges

-Under the BIS 50% Rule, or Affiliates Rule, exporters, reexporters, and transferors now have an affirmative duty to determine ownership of counterparties before proceeding.
-Additionally, the Consolidated Screening List (CSL) will no longer capture all restricted affiliates; it will only list named entities.
-Companies must therefore invest in tools, data, and processes to identify hidden ownership connections and avoid diversion risks.
+Exporters, reexporters, and transferors would have an affirmative duty under the rule to determine ownership of counterparties before proceeding with a transaction.
+Companies must therefore invest in tools, data, and processes to identify hidden ownership connections and avoid diversion risks.Adhering to the BIS 50 Percent Rule ("Affiliates Rule"): A Compliance Checklist

 As the compliance landscape continues to shift, organizations should begin preparing by:- Screening for Ownership Exposure

 Go beyond name-based screening.
-Conduct due diligence on whether any customers, distributors, or resellers are majority-owned by entities on the BIS Entity List or Military End-User List.
-Kharon maintains the leading dataset of majority-owned subsidiaries of listed parties, as well as minority-ownership stakes, built to support the detection of sanctions and trade controls evasion.
-Developed over many years, it enhances ownership-based screening and reduces the risk of missed exposure.
+Conduct due diligence on whether any customers, distributors, or resellers are majority-owned by entities on the BIS Entity List or MEU List.
+Kharon maintains the leading data on majority-owned subsidiaries of listed parties, as well as parties with minority and unknown ownership stakes, built to support the detection of sanctions and trade controls evasion.
+Developed over many years, it enhances ownership-based screening and reduces the risk of missed exposure. - Mapping Corporate Structures and Beneficial Ownership

 Complex corporate structures can obscure risk.
-Use relationship mapping tools to identify ultimate parent companies, cross-holdings, and shell subsidiaries that may carry hidden exposure.
+Use relationship mapping tools to identify ultimate parent companies, cross-holdings, and subsidiaries that may carry hidden exposure.
 Kharon provides the only solution purpose-built to surface these relationships at the scale and depth required for export controls compliance. - Staying Current with Policy Changes and Best Practices

 Monitor BIS announcements, expert analysis such as the Kharon Brief and Readbook newsletter, and public enforcement trends.
 Early detection of regulatory shifts will give your team a critical advantage in managing change. - Preparing Documentation and Defensibility